Virtual Lab

 Since you're connecting remotely to access these computers, your network speed plays a large role in your experience.
 You will get the best results on a fast connection.

-Note: Adobe Creative Cloud is not provided in our virtual environment due to changes in licensing by Adobe.
+Note: Adobe Creative Cloud is not provided in our virtual environment due to Adobe's licensing restrictions.
 If you already have your own Adobe CC subscription, you should be able to sign in and use Adobe products.
 Adobe CC student licenses can be purchased through Adobe at https://www.adobe.com/creativecloud/buy/students.html.

 Other Penn vLabs